-Project HOPE, a global health education and humanitarian assistance organization, has delivered much needed medicines and medical supplies to facilities in Uzbekistan.
+Project HOPE, a global health education and humanitarian assistance organization, has delivered much needed medicines to the Ministry of Health of Uzbekistan.

-Project HOPE has coordinated the delivery of more than $101 million USD in donated pharmaceuticals and medical supplies to Uzbekistan since its independence in 1991.
+Project HOPE has facilitated delivery of more than USD $103 million in donated pharmaceuticals and medical supplies to Uzbekistan since its independence in 1991.

 About Project HOPE